MeltedGreenVelvet/qr-code-component-v1/qr-code-component-v1/README.md

 - https://stackoverflow.com/ - Of course, always a great addition in a dev's resource section.
 I feel that Stack Overflow is the very first website I go to whenever a piece of code is breaking, and I can't figure out why.
 - https://www.w3schools.com/ - I regularly use this website to check my code's syntax.
 I can learn a concept quickly, but syntax is something that is acquired with usage and experience.
 Besides playing  creating with code, W3 Schools is great for helping me through that process.
+- https://scrimba.com/ - A great partner to Frontend Mentor.
+I've been enjoying using both websites to advance my knowledge and refresh rusty skills.

 ## Author